luminous-software/luminous-code/docs-source/index.md

     Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.

-In essence, code not only for yourself, but also for the person who will have to maintain your code.
+In essence, code not only for yourself, but also for future developers who will have to maintain your code.

 ## What Is Luminous Code